The PTARMIGAN LAND GROUP

 We aim for all our communities to be developed with a significant percentage of the land (>50% on larger sites) delivering green space, ecological benefits and bio-diversity net gain, to enhance the natural environment

-All travel routes within our development are designed with inclusive safety in mind
+All travel routes within our developments are designed with inclusive safety in mind

 We aim to put residents at the centre of the ongoing stewardship of open space provided within our communities